Legal Choices is run by frontline legal regulators.

-We keep watch over lawyers and the work they do for you across England and Wales.
-Our aim is to keep you well protected if you ever need to use a lawyer who is regulated by us.
+We keep watch over legal professionals and the work they do for you across England and Wales.
+Our aim is to keep you well protected if you ever need to use a legal professional who is regulated by us.

 The information on Legal Choices is independent and just the facts.
 It is not trying to sell you anything.